cstefc/SmartBoxGIP/README.md

 # SmartBox Project

 ## Intro
-The SmartBox project was created my final-year secondary school work.
+The SmartBox project was created as my final-year secondary school work.
 It is a prototype smart home system where users can control lights, locks, alarms, and music via a mobile app.
 The project demonstrates my early programming skills, including Java, Spring Boot, Android development, and basic IoT integration.
 All components are self-taught and intended for demonstration purposes only.